LIFE & HEALTH CHALLENGES

 Many factors contribute to a positive healing outcome for people with cancer.
 These factors can help you begin or continue your journey of recovery:

-- Addressing physical as well as the emotional distress, isolation and frustration that may accompany a chronic illness
+- Addressing the physical as well as the emotional distress, isolation and frustration that may accompany a chronic illness

 - Improving nutrition, exercise and sleep levels along with other healthy lifestyle practices